 - 3 cloves garlic (Indonesian: bawang putih)

 - ½ inch galangal (Indonesian: lengkuas)

-- Set aside 10 drumsticks, then place another 10 drumstick and the rest of ingredients in a skillet/wok.
+- Place 10 drumsticks (set aside the other 10 for second batch), spice paste, water, lemongrass, bay leaves, salt, ground white pepper, sugar, and turmeric powder in a skillet/wok.
 Bring to a boil, then reduce heat to lowest setting, cover the skillet/wok with a lid, and simmer for 1 hour.